terotests/channelPolicy/README.md

 }
 ```

 The only thing server really cares is that client has got the last update it has sent, this can be seen from `lu : [1,32]` which server will check against it's own bookkeeping.
+Later this update will be referred as &Delta;&Delta;.

 The rules of the changes are: